swe-students-fall2025/2-web-app-team-gals/README.md

 ## Product vision statement

-A social travel app to create a smarter, more personal way for travelers to organize, rank, and share their experiences.
+Our vision is to enhance the way people share and discover travel experiences by combining personal reflection with social connection.
+We aim to build a platform where travelers can rank, record, and relive their journeys while inspiring others to explore the world through authentic, community-driven insights.

 ## User stories